 With United dividing South America into 2 regions, the northern region provides a 25,000-mile discount compared to the southern region.

-If you are booking a trip as a couple or for a larger group, consider this option: with 100,000 United miles, you can book 2 round-trip economy flights plus an additional one-way economy flight.
-Search for award availability on United’s website, which is also where you will book your round-trip or one-way flights.
+If you are booking a trip as a couple or for a larger group, consider this option: with 100,000 United miles, you can book 2 round-trip economy flights on these routes, plus an additional one-way economy flight at 20,000 miles per one-way ticket.

 Similar to South America, United divides Africa into 2 regions: northern Africa and central and southern Africa.
 With Star Alliance members Ethiopian Airlines and South African Airways based in Africa, you have options to take that safari you’ve been eyeing!

 Hot Tip: As with most long-haul premium cabin redemptions, award availability to Africa will be limited.
-Consider using Expert Flyer to find award availability that aligns with your travel dates.
+Consider using ExpertFlyer to find award availability that aligns with your travel dates.
 If you’re eyeing South Africa as your next destination, check out our guide to flying to South Africa on points and miles.

 At 80,000 miles round-trip, you can fly nonstop in economy on United or Singapore Airlines to Asia.

 Both Australia and New Zealand are grouped into the same region in United’s award chart.
 That means you can book the following flights for the same number of miles when flying United:

-For 80,000 miles round-trip, you can book nonstop economy flights to Australia or New Zealand.
-Business class requires 80,000 miles on United or 90,000 miles on partner Air New Zealand.
+Business class requires as few as 80,000 miles on United or 103,500 miles on partner Air New Zealand.
 However, it’s hard to come by premium award availability for these routes.

-Hot Tip: For business class award availability on United or Air New Zealand, you will want to use Expert Flyer.
-Even with Expert Flyer, business class on Air New Zealand will be extremely difficult to find.
+Hot Tip: For business class award availability on United or Air New Zealand, you will want to use ExpertFlyer.
+Even with ExpertFlyer, business class on Air New Zealand will be extremely difficult to find.

 Need help booking?
-Here’s our step by step guide to booking business class on American Airlines.
+Here’s our step-by-step guide to booking business class on American Airlines.

 Find SkyTeam award availability on the Air France or KLM websites (KLM has a superior user interface).